 I do not use circling for the purpose of providing repetitions; I use circling for the purpose of comprehension.

 In a nutshell: Begin by making a statement in the target language.
 The statement should contain only ONE new target structure (vocabulary term or phrase), and the rest of the statement should be completely comprehensible to students (previously acquired vocabulary, cognates, and proper nouns).
 Follow it up with yes/no, either/or, and open-ended questions, and restate/recast the original statement after the answer to each question is given.

 Read through this example.
-The explanation of each step is in the right-hand column. *Click here to download a PDF version of this post including PDFs of all embedded images (it’s free).
+The explanation of each step is in the right-hand column. *Click here to download a free PDF of this post, including PDFs of all embedded images!

 CIRCLING IN PRACTICE

 Once a teacher has acquired the practice of circling, it is no longer necessary for him or her to ask EVERY question about EACH component of a statement.
 If we were to do this every time that we made a statement, students would quickly become disengaged.
 Once the teacher has acquired the practice of circling, the next step is to develop discretion: learning how to balance the number and variety of questions asked with the engagement level of students.
 To reduce the need to ask so many questions about a single statement (to get a high number of repetitions of a Core Vocabulary word from a single statement), use strategies like Personalized Questions and Answers and Storyasking that use the Core Vocabulary many times in different statements.
 Instead of trying to elicit 20 repetitions from 1 statement, you can strive for 5 repetitions from each of 4 statements.
 Here is a demonstration of me using circling during a story asking session in Spanish 1: